Partita for Orchestra: Music

 The work is dedicated to Szell and the Cleveland Orchestra.
 It is scored for three flutes (third doubling piccolo), two oboes, cor anglais, three clarinets (third doubling bass clarinet), three bassoons (third doubling contrabassoon) – four horns, three trumpets, three trombones, tuba – timpani, four percussion (snare drum, military drum, bass drum, cymbals, tambourine, castanets, triangle, glockenspiel, xylophone, vibraphone) – celeste – harp – strings.
 The playing time is typically between 15 and 17½ minutes.

-1. Toccata
+I. Toccata

 The lively opening movement, marked "brioso" (spirited) is mainly in 3/2 time, interspersed with bars of 2/2 and 4/2.
 There are three main themes, all, in the words of the analyst Anthony Burton, "of loose-limbed athleticism".
 The first is for the oboes and first violins; the second, slightly the slowest of the three, is for the first violins with cor anglais and clarinets.
 In 18th-century toccatas an important element was the effect of repeated notes of equal length, and Walton here maintains a quaver motion throughout the movement, except for a quiet central episode.